Data on the diversity of our team, management and board in 2023, and our work to build a more inclusive workplace over the last 15 months.

 To hold ourselves accountable for building an increasingly representative team

-Last year we surveyed team members using an anonymized form.
+Last year we surveyed team members using an anonymised form.
 This was a useful tool with which to understand team demographics, but not helpful in measuring how people’s identities related to their experience of recruitment, onboarding or working at Spektrix, since we couldn’t easily map responses to other surveys of team engagement or satisfaction.
 This year, improvements to our employee engagement tool, CultureAmp, means we can run demographic and engagement surveys through the same tool.
 This allows us to retain high levels of privacy and anonymity, but will also enable us to identify differences in feelings of inclusion, opportunities for progression, and investment in company values against individual and intersectional demographic groups.

 Alongside this change in our measurement tools, we’ve continued to review our questions and the language we use in each of them; the main changes are set out above, alongside the relevant questions.
 We’ll continue to improve our approach based on sector guidance, free-text responses and internal feedback, before we next measure team demographics in 2024.